 1. Don’t repeat yourself

-Somewhere in your conclusion then you need to have an executive summary of your entire thesis.
+Somewhere in your conclusion, you need to have an executive summary of your entire thesis.
 Our PhD writing template can help with this, as it forces you to write a synopsis of each chapter which you can add together for a summary of the thesis.

 Note, though, that there’s a difference between summarising your thesis and repeating huge tracts of it.
 If you have done your job properly in the empirical and discussion chapters, the reader will be familiar with your findings.
 There’s no need to repeat them in the conclusion.
 It’ll bore the pants off your examiner if they have to read them again.